China–United States relations: Attempts to fix relationship (2023–2024)

-On 2 November 2023, a report from the Wall Street Journal was released saying that the U.S. and China would hold nuclear arms talks, a rarity, ahead of Xi Jinping's visit to the United States.
+On 2 November 2023, a report from The Wall Street Journal was released saying that the US and China would hold nuclear arms talks, a rarity, ahead of Xi Jinping's visit to the United States.

 At the beginning of November 2023, insiders cautiously expressed hope for a climate agreement between China and United States ahead of the 2023 United Nations Climate Change Conference, similar to the agreement of 2014 which paved the way for the Paris Agreement.
 One contentious topic is a plan for reduction of methane emissions in China.
-According to China's climate envoy Xie Zhenhua "progress on a plan reflected the state of U.S.-China relations."
+According to China's climate envoy Xie Zhenhua "progress on a plan reflected the state of US–China relations."
 Another is a reduction in coal use in China.
 China says it expands coal use for improving energy security, even though many think there are better ways to improve it.
 Talks between Janet Yellen and He Lifeng yielded a decision to enhance cooperation between China and the United States in several domains, including climate, debt relief.
 Much is expected from the meeting between Joe Biden and Xi Jinping.
-According to Kate Logan from the Asia Society Policy Institute, cooperation between the 2 countries, can "set the stage for a successful outcome at the COP28".
+According to Kate Logan from the Asia Society Policy Institute, cooperation between the two countries, can "set the stage for a successful outcome at the COP28".

 On 15 November 2023, President Joe Biden met with Xi Jinping at the 2023 APEC Summit in San Francisco.
 This was speculated to be their last meeting of 2023 before Biden's 2024 reelection campaign.

-The U.S. and China resumed semi-official nuclear arms talks in March 2024, with China reassuring the U.S. it wouldn't use nuclear weapons over Taiwan and reaffirming its no-first-use policy.
+The US and China resumed semi-official nuclear arms talks in March 2024, with China reassuring the US it would not use nuclear weapons over Taiwan and reaffirming its no-first-use policy.
 Despite broader tensions, both sides plan to continue discussions in 2025.

 In October 2024 American drone maker Skydio was sanctioned by China after its products were approved for use by fire departments in Taiwan.
 The Chinese government forbade components suppliers and other businesses in China from doing business with Skydio.

 In November 2024, John Moolenaar, chairman of the United States House Select Committee on Strategic Competition between the United States and the Chinese Communist Party, introduced legislation to revoke PNTR status for the People's Republic of China.
 The same month, the United States–China Economic and Security Review Commission unanimously recommended revocation of China's PNTR status.